 If you are not retired yet, you may envision that the ultimate retirement lifestyle will consist of getting up whenever you want, eating whenever you want, doing whatever you want or nothing at all, and going to bed whenever you want.

 That may be therapeutic for the first few weeks after you leave your job.
 It can help you decompress from decades of work.
 But that approach won’t remain satisfying for very long.

-Sooner or later, you’ll discover that you still need some form of time management.
+Sooner or later, you’ll discover that you still need some form of time management if you hope to do everything you were planning to do after you retire.
 However, you will probably approach it differently than you did while you were working.